|

 Amount: $577.18

-Recipient: Give Kids the World
+Recipient: Give Kids the World.

 This is our third distribution to Give Kids The World.
 Josie benefited greatly from their kindness and support.
 From GKTW’s website: Give Kids The World is a non-profit organization that exists only to fulfill the wishes of all children with life-threatening illnesses and their families from around the world to experience a memorable, joyful, cost-free visit to the Central Florida attractions, and to enjoy the magic of Give Kids The World Village for as long as there is a need.